MapsPeople/docs/src/android/v3/getting-started/directions.md

 implement the `onRouteResult` method and make the method to generate a route.
 To generate a route you use `MPRoutingProvider` to query a route with 2 points.
 We already have a hardcoded starting location so all we need is a point from the location we picked from the search list.

-So we start by creating an onClickListener on our search `ViewHolder` inside the `SearchItemAdapter` on `onBindViewHolder` that calls a `createRoute` on our activity, to generate a route with the `MPLocation`.
+To generate a route with the `MPLocation`, we start by creating an `onClickListener` on our search `ViewHolder` inside the `SearchItemAdapter` on `onBindViewHolder`.
+This calls a `createRoute` on our activity and the route is generated.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>